International-Data-Spaces-Association/ids-specification/negotiation/contract.negotiation.binding.https.md

 The consumer must include the `providerPid` and `consumerPid`.
 The consumer must include either the `offer` or `offerId` property.

-If the message is successfully processed, the provider [Connector](../model/terminology.md#connector--data-service-) must return and HTTP 200 (OK) response.
+If the message is successfully processed, the [Provider](../model/terminology.md#provider) must return and HTTP 200 (OK) response.
 The response body is not specified and clients are not required to process it.

 ### 2.7 The provider `negotiations/:providerPid/events` resource